wkhere/stackless/Doc/library/zlib.rst

 .. attribute:: Decompress.unused_data

-   A string which contains any bytes past the end of the compressed data.
+   A bytes object which contains any bytes past the end of the compressed data.
 That is, this remains ``""`` until the last byte that contains compression data is available.
-If the whole string turned out to contain compressed data, this is ``""``, the empty string.
+If the whole bytestring turned out to contain compressed data, this is ``b""``, an empty bytes object.

-   The only way to determine where a string of compressed data ends is by actually decompressing it.
-This means that when compressed data is contained part of a larger file, you can only find the end of it by reading data and feeding it followed by some non-empty string into a decompression object's :meth:`decompress` method until the :attr:`unused_data` attribute is no longer the empty string.
+   The only way to determine where a bytestring of compressed data ends is by actually decompressing it.
+This means that when compressed data is contained part of a larger file, you can only find the end of it by reading data and feeding it followed by some non-empty bytestring into a decompression object's :meth:`decompress` method until the :attr:`unused_data` attribute is no longer empty.

 .. attribute:: Decompress.unconsumed_tail

-   A string that contains any data that was not consumed by the last :meth:`decompress` call because it exceeded the limit for the uncompressed data buffer.
+   A bytes object that contains any data that was not consumed by the last :meth:`decompress` call because it exceeded the limit for the uncompressed data buffer.
 This data has not yet been seen by the zlib machinery, so you must feed it (possibly with further data concatenated to it) back to a subsequent :meth:`decompress` method call in order to get correct output.

-.. method:: Decompress.decompress(string[, max_length])
+.. method:: Decompress.decompress(data[, max_length])

-   Decompress *string*, returning a string containing the uncompressed data corresponding to at least part of the data in *string*.
+   Decompress *data*, returning a bytes object containing the uncompressed data corresponding to at least part of the data in *string*.
 This data should be concatenated to the output produced by any preceding calls to the :meth:`decompress` method.
 Some of the input data may be preserved in internal